AvraamMavridis/Algorithms-Data-Structures-in-Typescript/exercise13.md

   let rowIndexes = [];
   let columnIndexes = [];

-  // Keep the indexes of the [row,colum] where a zero has been found for (let i = 0; i < arr.length; i++) {
+  // Keep the indexes of the [row,colum] where the value is greater for (let i = 0; i < arr.length; i++) {
     for (let j = 0; j < arr[i].length; j++) {
       if (arr[i][j] > 90) {